 How to Properly Pet a Cat, According to Experts

-Whether you’re a new cat owner looking for all the answers on taking care of your feline family member or a longtime cat-lover just hoping to improve the bond between you and your kitty, anyone interacting with a cat could use a lesson on how they like to be touched.
-Read on for the secrets to cat contentment.
+Whether you're a new cat owner looking for all the answers about taking care of your feline family member or you're a longtime cat lover just hoping to improve the bond between you and your kitty, anyone interacting with a cat could use a lesson on how they like to be touched.
+These secrets to cat contentment might surprise you.

 Start by Introducing Yourself